ray-project/ray/doc/source/tune-usage.rst

 Trial Parallelism
 ~~~~~~~~~~~~~~~~~

-Tune automatically sets the trial concurrency to N, where N is the number of CPUs (cores) on your machine.
-You can override the detected number of cores with ``resources_per_trial``:
+Tune automatically N concurrent trials, where N is the number of CPUs (cores) on your machine.
+By default, Tune assumes that each trial will only require 1 CPU.
+You can override this ``resources_per_trial``:

 .. code-block:: python

+    # If you have 4 CPUs on your machine, this will run 4 concurrent trials at a time.
+    tune.run(trainable, num_samples=10)

     # If you have 4 CPUs on your machine, this will run 2 concurrent trials at a time.
     tune.run(trainable, num_samples=10, resources_per_trial={"cpu": 2})